 Build AI agents on Cloudflare Workers using the Agents SDK.
-Load when creating stateful agents, durable workflows, real-time WebSocket apps, scheduled tasks, MCP servers, or chat applications.
-Covers Agent class, state management, callable RPC, Workflows integration, and React hooks.
+Load when creating stateful agents, durable workflows, real-time WebSocket apps, scheduled tasks, MCP servers, chat applications, voice agents, or browser automation.
+Covers Agent class, state management, callable RPC, Workflows, durable execution, queues, retries, observability, and React hooks.
 Biases towards retrieval from Cloudflare docs over pre-trained knowledge.

 Does it follow best practices?